Submissions

 Preparation of Figures

 In the editing process, small figures will be set as a one-column object (Sociobiology articles are edited in a two-column layout).
-Please produce small figures with a width size of 86.5 mm, while the height can be up to 210 mm.
+Please produce small figures with a width of 86.5 mm, while the height can be up to 210 mm.

 Large figures will be set as objects placed over two columns in the editing process.
 Please produce large figures with a maximum width of 179 mm, while the height can vary up to 85 mm for one-third of a page, 120 mm for half of a page, or 185 mm for two-thirds of the page.

 Please use the appropriate font size for axis or box legends and values to ensure good resolution for text in the figures.
-If axis or box legends are too extensive and require a small font size for full typing, create abbreviations for the variables and refer to the variables' full text as figure footnotes.
+If axis or box legends are too extensive and require a small font size for complete typing, create abbreviations for the variables and refer to the variables' full text as figure footnotes.
 A font size between 9 and 12 pt for Times New Roman or Calibri can yield a good resolution for figure text (followed by the widths and heights suggested above).

 2.3- In-text Citations